Invasive ductal carcinoma of the breast

 Symptoms of invasive ductal carcinoma can vary, but common symptoms include:

-1. Lump or mass: The most common symptom is a new lump or mass in the breast.
+1. Lump or mass: The most common symptom is the development of a new lump or mass in the breast.
 These lumps are often hard and irregular in shape, but they can also be soft or round.

 2. Changes in breast shape or size: Any noticeable change in the size, shape, or appearance of the breast.